-Once a group of strike teams, such as the Essential Facilities group, has finished its work, the teams can be redirected into another strike team group that has not finished.
-It is possible that strike teams may complete their first responsibilities and be folded into the "house" strike teams, since these will have the largest workload in most cases.
+Once a group of strike teams has finished its work, the teams can be redirected into another strike team group that has not finished.
+It is possible that strike teams may complete their first responsibilities and be folded into the dwelling strike teams, since these will have the largest workload in most cases.

-2.2.10 Planning for Shelter-in-Place
+2.2.10 - Planning for Shelter-in-Place

-One of the long-standing issues when emergency managers plan for large-scale disasters is the subject of having enough shelter capacity to temporarily assist those whose homes are no longer livable.
-In many cases, it may be that the homes are not collapse hazards or otherwise dangerous, but simply lack running water and sanitary sewer utilities, which makes such homes unlivable per the California Health and Safety Code.
-So, jurisdictions are usually left with the prospect of trying to find large amounts of building space in order to manage the hundreds or more who need a temporary place to stay while they consider their options.
+One of the major issues in large-scale disaster planning is the subject of having enough shelters to assist those whose homes are no longer livable.
+In many cases, it may be that the homes are not collapse hazards or otherwise dangerous, but simply lack running water and sanitary sewer utilities.
+This makes these homes unlivable per the California Health and Safety Code.
+Jurisdictions are often left with the prospect of trying to find large amounts of building space in order to meet the needs of all those who need a temporary place to stay.
 These shelters have to be properly managed with food, medical, and security staff, and the overall effect on the survivors of staying warehoused in a shelter is rather dehumanizing.
 They might also not be able to keep their pets with them, which for some may mean the difference between staying in a shelter, or trying to survive on the street with their pets.

-The SAP Evaluator Student Manual has long pointed to the option of shelter-in-place for local governments to consider.
-This works when the major problem with the homes is that they have fallen on their cripple walls, thus snapping the water and sewer lines; or the home is relatively unscathed, but the water and sewer system in the street is compromised.
+The SAP Evaluator Student Manual has long pointed to the option of shelter-inplace for local governments to consider.
+This works when the major problem with the homes is that they have fallen on their cripple walls, which breaks the water and sewer lines; or the home is relatively unscathed, but the water and sewer system in the street is compromised.
 In such instances, if the jurisdiction provided portable toilets, potable water stations, and temporary showers, the affected populace could remain in their homes.
 The homes would be tagged "Restricted Use" with occupancy allowed as long as the temporary utility arrangements remain.